29next/intro/README.md

 ```
 ntk watch
 ```
-Use the `ntk watch` command to monitor and sync changes from your local environment to the store.
+> :question:  Use the `ntk watch` command to monitor and sync changes from your local environment to the store.

 ### Theme Reference Docs